sharife/goldenthread-v2/site/content/productions/reorient-2023.md

     - name: Nakissa Etemad
       credit: dramaturg, Stamp Me & The Suicide Bomber
       image: https://ucarecdn.com/ce0c750a-fe4e-4ae7-9a40-0ec6d7033bb7/
-      bio: "Nakissa Etemad (*she/her*) is an Iranian American dramaturg, producer, director, and French translator, specializing in new BIPOC plays and musicals for 30 years.
-A [Resident
+      bio: "Nakissa Etemad (*she/her*), Lead Dramaturg, is an Iranian American dramaturg, producer, director, and French translator, specializing in new BIPOC plays and musicals for 30 years.
+A [Resident Artist](https://goldenthread.org/about/people/#open-modal-Nakissa%20Ete\
-        Artist](https://goldenthread.org/about/people/#open-modal-Nakissa%20Ete\
         mad) of Golden Thread, Regional VP Metro Bay Area for Literary Managers and Dramaturgs of the Americas (LMDA), and the recent Associate Artistic